June 2nd, 2011

 For the National Association of Enrolled Agents, the big issue had been limited practice, which allows tax preparers without the credentials afforded to certified public accountants, attorneys, and enrolled agents to represent clients before the IRS in a limited way.
 The final rule does not give them all the rights that licensed practitioners and enrolled agents have always had under Circular 230, but it does allow them to represent clients in a limited way solely for the returns they prepare.

-- “Lame-duck” Congress returns with busy post-election tax agenda
+- Congress returns from extended summer recess to busy tax agenda